koo5/new_shit/README.md

 running it
 ===
 requires pygame and fuzzywuzzy (colors optional)

-pyyaml (python-yaml) for loading saving. there is a proof-of-concept ncurses frontend
+there is a proof-of-concept ncurses frontend, just need to come up with good key combinations to control it and some way to translate the curses sequences into something more meaningful

 * apt-get install python-pygame python-pip
 * pip install --user fuzzywuzzy colors